apache/flink/docs/apis/programming_guide.md

 `name(String)` assigns a custom name to a transformation which is helpful for debugging.
 The same is possible for [Data Sources](#data-sources) and [Data Sinks](#data-sinks).

-`withParameters(Configuration)` allows to pass Configuration objects, which can be accessed from the `open()` method inside the user function.
+`withParameters(Configuration)` passes Configuration objects, which can be accessed from the `open()` method inside the user function.

 [Back to Top](#top)